djalbat/easy-navigation/README.md

 }
 ```

-Note that local instances of both the accordion and associated navigation have been used in order that custom styles can be applied.
+You must pass a `showArticles()` method to both the accordion and associated navigation as well as an array of arrays of articles.
+Note that local instances of both have been used in order that custom styles can be applied.
 This is explained in greater detail in the section on styles that comes next.
-You must pass a `showArticles()` method to both as well as an array of arrays of articles:
+An example array of arrays of articles is shown below:

 ```
 const ArticlesArray = [ ///